marcioelias/accel-manager/README.md

 - Tokenizer PHP Extension
 - XML PHP Extension

 - Composer (used to install project dependencies).
-If you are not familiar with composer installation, just go to https://getcomposer.org/ or Google for the process of installation on your SO.
+If you are not familiar with the composer installation, just go to https://getcomposer.org/ or Google for the process of installation on your SO.

-Besides PHP, the server has to run a WebServer (this has developed and tested with Apache 2.4, but can be used a Nginx) and a database.
-I Strongly recomends the use of the SQLite3 database, for his small footprint, after all we need to put the power of the machine on terminate the user sessions, and not work with a database system.
+Besides PHP, the server has to run a WebServer (this has developed and tested with Apache 2.4, but can be used an Nginx) and a database.
+I strongly recommend the use of the SQLite3 database, for his small size and resource consumption, after all, the focus of the machine will be on terminate the user PPPoE Sessions.

 (Optional) Git client.
-With git you can clone the repository locally and get furter updates smootly.
+With git, you can clone the repository locally and get further updates smoothly.

-## Instalation
+## Installation

 Once you have the Http server, PHP and Database installed on your server, you are ready to go.
-I will illustrate the instalation process with Git, if you prefer to download the source code directly, just skipt the clonning repository step, and make sure to download and unzip the project on the folder where you Http server is configured to serve.
+I will illustrate the installation process with Git, if you prefer to download the source code directly, just skip the cloning repository step, and make sure to download and unzip the project on the folder where you Http server is configured to serve.

 1- Access you Http server configured folder (like /var/www/html for exemple)
 ```